Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Central fixed-- statement, scope, and matching dictionary

 On the holographic side, the same protected/unprotected pattern follows from the BPST assignments for the closed and open trajectories displayed in Appendix~\ref{app:holo} immediately below Eq.~\eqref{eq:delta-and-Delta}.
 Using Eq.~\eqref{eq:main-delta-def}, one finds for the closed channel

-This is the holographic signature of the bulk graviton and hence of the conserved energy--momentum tensor.
-By contrast, the open branch is finite and unprotected at the same point:
+This is the holographic signature of the bulk graviton and hence of the conserved total energy--momentum tensor.
+This protected branch should not be read as a literal unmixed gluon operator at finite $N_c$; the perturbative $\pm$ eigenchannels are quark--gluon mixtures, and open/closed here denotes the effective diagonal branches of the projected large-$N_c$/holographic description.
+By contrast, the open branch is unprotected at the same point: